Pensions Schemes Bill and Section 37 Update

 By Adam Bexson, Senior Consultant

-Salary sacrifice – often called salary exchange – isn’t new but it’s making headlines again after the November 2025 Budget.
+Salary sacrifice – often called salary exchange – isn’t new but it’s back in the spotlight following the November 2025 Budget.

 What is salary sacrifice and why should you care?